Last Updated on

 Your guitar’s amplifier boosts the signal and modifies the signal with a variety of effects and tone controls, all depending upon what type of design and the effects of your amplifier.
 This signal is sent out to a speaker, which converts the signal to sound waves.
 How many pickups, the types of pickups, the strings, the tone controls, the tone wood on your guitar, your playing technique, and several other factors all influence the signal that is sent out to your amplifier.
 In other words, every single aspect of your guitar will alter the overall sound that your instrument produces.

-A solid body electric guitar is the most commonly found body in the world of electric guitars; a solid body is comprised from a solid piece of wood, so nothing too complex here.
-Solid body guitars are really universal and can different from single-pickup models, to a multi-pickup guitar, with all sorts of electronic options available.
+A solid body electric guitar is the most commonly found body in the world of electric guitars; a solid body is comprised of a solid piece of wood, so nothing too complex here.
+Solid body guitars are really universal and can differ from single-pickup models to a multi-pickup guitar, with all sorts of electronic options available.
 The biggest downside to using a solid body electric guitar is that you will find that solid bodies don’t have as much resonance as hollow-body models do.

-The type of wood that your guitar is built with is called a ‘tone wood’; tone woods are a selection of woods that are known for producing an outstanding tone and a desirable sustain when paired up with an instrument.
-Each tone wood has different sound characteristics and qualities, which can be highlighter with the type of guitar that it’s used for.
+The type of wood that your guitar is built with is called a ‘tone wood’; tonewoods are a selection of woods that are known for producing an outstanding tone and a desirable sustain when paired up with an instrument.
+Each tone wood has different sound characteristics and qualities, which can be highlighted with the type of guitar that it’s used for.

 The different types of pickups that you will find on an electric guitar are: